 Getting ill from taking the wrong person’s medication is very likely.
 The medications are not for you; they are for someone else and taking them will have adverse effects on your health.

-You will not know they are the wrong person’s medication.
+You will not know they are the wrong medication.
 You take them because the pharmacy or hospital gave them to you.

 Some of the consequences of getting the wrong person’s medication include: